agrygo99/MyTarotCard/README.md

 the magician
 the moon

+(Optional)
-To add this Alexa Skill to your device follow the steps on this link. https://www.theverge.com/2019/11/19/20972973/amazon-echo-alexa-how-to-add-skills-smart-home-games-sounds
+To add this Alexa Skill to your device follow the steps on this link.
+Search "my tarot card" in the app and you should find it. https://www.theverge.com/2019/11/19/20972973/amazon-echo-alexa-how-to-add-skills-smart-home-games-sounds

 You should get a different message if you try to say one more card.